New South Wales - Boat & Personal Water Craft Course

 What To Expect At Our Courses

-The Boat Licence Course (BLC), revision and RMS boating licence exam will take between 4 and 5 hours.
+The Boat Licence Course (BLC), revision and RMS boating licence exam will take about 5 hours to complete.
 The exam is a 50 question multiple choice exam.
-You must answer all of the first 20 questions correctly and you are allowed to get up to 6 questions incorrect in the remaining 30 questions.
+You must answer all of the first 20 questions correctly and then you are allowed to get up to 6 questions incorrect in the remaining 30 questions.
 Don't stress about the exam though, we cover everything and more to get you through the exam and help keep you and others safe out on the water.

 Upon passing the exam, we will record your result on the Roads & Maritime Services (RMS) General Boating Licence Application Form.
-You will need to take the application form along with a completed RMS Log Book (if you choose to attend our theory only course and exam) and appropriate licence fee to a RMS Office.
+You will need to take the application form along with a completed RMS Log Book (log book information below) and appropriate licence fee to a RMS Office.
 Your course fee with us does not include your licence fee.
 Once you have paid the relevant licence fee to RMS you will be given your boat licence without any further testing.
 Your course/exam result is valid for twelve (12) months from the date noted on the application form.

 Should you fail the exam on the first attempt, you will be given the opportunity of sitting another exam on the day at no additional cost.
 We will go over the exam you have just attempted, reinforcing anything that you may not have fully grasped during the BLC prior to you making a second attempt.